 Do they not care about people at all?
 Do they not care about the winery?
 Sure doesn’t seem like it.

-Some of them are using an accessibility overlay.
+Some agencies are using an accessibility overlay.

 The bottom barrel “Band-Aid solution” of accessibility: the overlay.
 These are predominantly marketed and sold by the “don’t get sued” crowd.